SierraCollegeCEC/sccec_sparkfun_avc/prototype/TDD.md

 actually works.

 A high level overview:
--The Kalman filter starts with its last state estimate.
+- The Kalman filter starts with its last state estimate.
 It predicts what the next state should be by evaluating F s_k + B u_k, since the last input was known.
 This is known as the *a priori* ("before the facts") estimate.
--The filter puts its estimate into the measurement model and compares that to the measurement z by taking the difference.
+- The filter puts its estimate into the measurement model and compares that to the measurement z by taking the difference.
 This is known as the residual.
--Then, the filter calculates how much it should correct between whatever it observes and what it estimated (remember that the filter provides the best guess given those two; this is called the "Kalman gain")
+- Then, the filter calculates how much it should correct between whatever it observes and what it estimated (remember that the filter provides the best guess given those two; this is called the "Kalman gain")
--The Kalman gain is applied to the residual and adds it to the a priori estimate, resulting in the *a posteriori* ("after the facts") estimate.
+- The Kalman gain is applied to the residual and adds it to the a priori estimate, resulting in the *a posteriori* ("after the facts") estimate.
--The Kalman filter then figures out its new "error" matrix, which is its best guess for how well it's doing as an estimator.
+- The Kalman filter then figures out its new "error" matrix, which is its best guess for how well it's doing as an estimator.
 This is used in the calculation of the Kalman gain.